Time to Talk: LLM Agents for Asynchronous Group Communication in Mafia Games

 Analysis

 Analysis of the dataset is described thoroughly in our paper, with a focus on our LLM agent performance in the game from different perspectives.
-Our agent aligns with human players in message timing, message quantity, and winning rates, and that human players fail to identify the agent in more than 40% of the cases.
+Our agent aligns with human players in message timing, message quantity, and winning rates, and human players fail to identify the agent in more than 85% of the cases (when playing with our larger model).
 However, we also find notable differences in message content, where the agent's messages are longer and can be distinguishable from human players by learned classifiers.

 Time difference histograms

 Distribution of time differences between messages.
 Each observation in this distribution represents a player in a specific game and the observation's value is the mean time difference (in seconds) between the player's message and a previous message by another player (left) or by the same player (right), averaged across all messages of this player in this game.
-Blue (red) distributions represent human (LLM) players.
+Blue, yellow and red distributions represent human, Llama3.1 8B-based agent and Llama3.3 70B-based agent players, respectively.

-Winning percentages Comparison of winning percentage of the LLM agent and human players, divided by role in the game.
+Win percentages of human players compared to the LLM agents, by role in the game.

-Message embedding separation classification Separation performance by a linear classifier for message embeddings, by different features.
+Message embedding separation classification Separation performance by a linear classifier for message embeddings.
+The two Agent columns represent the F1 scores for analysis over games played with the corresponding LLMs.

 BibTeX